keon519/mine_geothermal_sandbox/README.md

 # Mine-water geothermal sandbox (MODFLOW 6 + TESPy)

-A small, hackable 1-D model of the loop in your sketch: hot water is pumped into one end of a flooded mine drift, gives heat to the surrounding rock as it travels along the drift, and is pumped back out.
+A small, 1-D model of the loop, gives heat to the surrounding rock as it travels along the drift, and is pumped back out.

 ```